TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 6 - Compliance Management/1.6.4-how-the-policies-work/_index.md

 weight: 40
 ---

 Having covered what is provided in vRealize Operations, let's discuss how these policies work.
 What do they do?
 Underlying all these policies are certain configurations and alert settings.
-As per the official documentation, “all the compliance standards in vRealize Operations, including any standards that you define, are based on alert definitions.
+As per the official documentation, "all the compliance standards in vRealize Operations, including any standards that you define, are based on alert definitions.
 Only alert definitions of the Compliance subtype are counted.
-Custom score cards can monitor user-defined alerts.”[^1].
+Custom score cards can monitor user-defined alerts."[^1].

-For example, “ISO Security Standards” checks for the following among many other points:
+For example, "ISO Security Standards" checks for the following among many other points:

 - Configure the SSH Service on the ESXi Hosts for Compliance
 - Restrict remote access to the host by disabling the SSH service and the shell service and enabling lockdown mode